"The risk of a wrong decision is preferable to the terror of indecision."

 - Using decisiveness to escape uncertainty

-The Hustler pretends boldness but acts from anxiety, impatience, or fear of weakness.
-Outwardly confident, inside he's agitated and restless.
+The Hustler looks bold but is running from anxiety, impatience, or fear of looking weak.
+Outwardly confident, inside he's agitated.

 Passive Shadow: The Chump